Emergence of interlacements from the finite volume Bose soup: Notation and set-up

 \subsection{Random Interlacements}

-The theory of random interlacements was proposed by Sznitman in \cite{sznitman2010vacant} and has been a subject of intense study, see \cite{drewitz2014introduction} for an overview and introduction.
-We now give a very brief definition of the underlying process:\\ Recall that the subset $W$ of $\Gamma$ are those paths whose absolute value diverges to infinity as the the absolute value of the time diverges to infinity
+The theory of random interlacements was proposed by Sznitman in \cite{sznitman2010vacant} and has been a subject of intense study, see \cite{drewitz2014introduction} for an introduction and overview.
+We now give a very brief definition of the underlying process:\\ Recall that the subset $W$ of $\Gamma$ consists of those paths whose absolute value diverges to infinity as the absolute value of the time diverges to infinity

-Recall that $W^*$ is equal to $W$ divided by the shift operator.
-For $u\ge 0$, we denote the PPP of the (continuous-time) random interlacements at level $u$ by $\P_u^\iota$, a sample from $\P_u^\iota$ will be denoted by